Clusterpuck/QuantumBackend/src/route_optimisation/README.md

 ### Brute Force Solver

-Generates every permutation of possible routes and iterates through them to find the optimal route.
+Generates every permutation of possible routes within a distance matrix and iterates through them to find the optimal route.

 Guaranteed to find optimal route.